srsplunk/idelta_addon_for_google_analytics/README.md

 > The iDelta Add-on for Google Analytics uses the Google Analytics Data API (GA4) to fetch and ingest it into Splunk.

+## Update August 2024
+The add-on is now available to download (or install directly) from [splunkbase](https://splunkbase.splunk.com/app/7472).
+Note that is has passed vetting for Splunk Cloud Victoria and Classic stacks.

 ## Introduction

 There have been various solutions over time to ingest Google Analytics data into Splunk but none had been kept up to date and there doesn't appear to be any that work with the relatively new GA4 platform.
 This add-on was built to bridge that gap.